fimblo/ServiceChecker/README.md

 - 🚦 Visual status indicators in the menu bar

 > **Warning**
-> This app is intended to be used for your own services.
-It isn't considered polite to use it on other people's systems without permission.
+> This app is designed for monitoring your own services.
+Frequent polling of
+> external services should only be done with explicit permission from the
+> service owner.

 ## Installation